What is the price of shilajit? The only useful reading is the cost per day + the actual duration of a jar — not the isolated "per jar" price.

-A highly concentrated shilajit is taken in low doses (150–300 mg/day), so it is often less expensive to use than a 500 mg or 1 g/day product.
+A highly concentrated shilajit is taken in small doses (often 300 mg/day), which makes it more cost-effective to use than a product that recommends 500 mg or 1 g/day.

 -